DanielChang87/WNV_Predictions/README.md

     - <a href='#clean weather 2'>6.1 Dummying Variables</a>
     - <a href='#clean train 2'>6.2 Cleaning Train and Test Data</a>
     - <a href='#clean spray 2'>6.3 Cleaning Spray Data</a>

+ - <a href='#Model 2'>7.
+Baseline Model, and Generalized Additive Models</a>
+ - <a href='#clean weather 2'>8.
+CART Models</a>
+ - <a href='#clean train 2'>9.
+Unsupervised Clustering with XGBoost</a>

+ - <a href='#clean spray 2'>10.
+Conclusions</a>

+Overall findings were that the GAM performed the best AUC/ROC wise, with a Kaggle Score of 0.8, but the CART models tend to perform better in terms of recall.